A Unified Framework for 3D Point Cloud Visual Grounding: Introduction

 \section{Introduction}

-The task of 3D Visual Grounding (3DVG) \cite{tgnn,butd,eda}, has been gaining significant interest as a crucial 3D cross-modal challenge.
-The core goal of this task is to identify and locate an object within a 3D point cloud scene using a linguistic query, necessitating a comprehensive understanding of both the 3D visual information and the linguistic context.
+The task of 3D Visual Grounding (3DVG) \cite{viewrefer,multi3drefer,ns3d,ham,butd,eda,3dvg,sat,instancerefer,languagerefer,3dsps,lamm,tgnn}, has been gaining significant interest as a crucial 3D cross-modal challenge.
+The core goal of 3DVG is to locate objects in 3D point clouds using linguistic queries, which is essential for the development of advanced applications such as assistive robotics and immersive AR/VR.
+Additionally, The task's emphasis on the interplay between language and spatial understanding also makes it a key driver for progress in the 3D field, enhancing AI's spatial cognition.

-3DVG can be encountered two divergent yet interrelated tasks: 3D Referring Expression Comprehension (3DREC) \cite{tgnn,butd} and 3D Referring Expression Segmentation (3DRES) \cite{tgnn}.
+3DVG can be encountered two divergent yet interrelated tasks: 3D Referring Expression Comprehension (3DREC) \cite{viewrefer,multi3drefer,ns3d,ham,butd,eda,3dvg,sat,instancerefer,languagerefer,3dsps,lamm} and 3D Referring Expression Segmentation (3DRES) \cite{tgnn}.
 Various advances have been made in the domain of 3DREC, several contributions stand out: SAT \cite{sat} improves point cloud features extraction by 2D images assistance; BUTD \cite{butd} iteratively enhances object localization precision by incorporating Transformer's encoder-decoder architecture; EDA \cite{eda} refines object queries through explicit text decoupling and dense alignment.
-On the other hand, to the best of our knowledge, only one study, TGNN \cite{tgnn} paves its path to 3DRES, which remains this topic relatively untouched and necessitates further community exploration.
+In contrast, the progress in 3DRES has been modest.
+This is primarily because segmenting objects from cluttered 3D point clouds according the referring text is not only computationally intensive but also more complex when compared to 3DREC.
+TGNN \cite{tgnn} is the first to paves path to 3DRES, but its reliance on a pre-trained 3D instance segmentation model limits efficiency and precision, highlighting the need for further research in this emerging area.